mellowagain/gitarena/README.md

     * `DATABASE_URL_FILE`: Path to a file containing the [Postgres connection string][postgres]
     * `DATABASE_URL`: Raw [Postgres connection string][postgres]

-After start GitArena will automatically create the required table as defined in `schema.sql` and exit.
-Please edit the `settings` table to configure your GitArena instance and start GitArena again.
+After start GitArena will automatically create the required tables.
+Please edit the `settings` table to configure your GitArena instance and restart GitArena.
 In the future this will be do-able in the web ui.

 Afterwards your GitArena instance will be fully set up and you can register your account.
 In order to access the admin panel (`/admin`), please set